pnp/pnpjs/packages/odata/docs/index.md

 * [Queryable](queryable.md)

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-odata-uml.svg) of @pnpjs/odata.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-odata-uml.svg) of @pnp/odata.
+Right-click the diagram and open in new tab if it is too small.